Denman-Digital/wp-theme-docker/README.md

 ### MySQL

-In the event you need to fiddle around in the database manually, there isn't a GUI set up (yet?) so you will have to execute SQL from the command line.

-Access the database container much like above:
+In the event you need to fiddle around in the database manually, you can use [Adminer](https://www.adminer.org/) by going to [localhost:8080](localhost:8080) or you can execute SQL from the command line by accessing the database container much like above:

 ```sh
 $ docker exec -it project_db_1 mysql -p
 Enter password:
 ```

-The MySQL root user password is set in [docker-compose.yml](https://github.com/Denman-Digital/wp-theme-docker/blob/main/docker-compose.yml) and defaults to `admin`.
+For either method, the MySQL root user password is set in [docker-compose.yml](https://github.com/Denman-Digital/wp-theme-docker/blob/main/docker-compose.yml) and defaults to `admin`, and the database name is `wordpress`.

 ### Rebuilding Containers